 However, the difference between a dropped stitch and shoddy craftsmanship is easy to tell for Jones, and also for seasoned buyers.
 Those with an untrained eye should be careful with roadside peddlers and flea markets.
 They are prime selling locations for imitation works.

-Stores such as Jones' try to
+Stores such as Jones' try to sell only regional items, and Alex Benally's Hogan gift shop is similar.

 "Most of what you see here is made by people we know," said Benally, the Farmington shop's owner, as he surveyed his collection of locally made silver and bead work.